ballerburg9005/llamara3/README.md

 Current State of Affairs and Demo
 =================================

-I just uploaded this today and was amidst rewriting code ... if you want to try an older version without behavior enforcer, you can reach Llamara3 at this **XMPP handle: llamara3@xabber.org** (please message me if it stopped working).
+I just uploaded this today and was amidst rewriting code ... if you want to try an older version without behavior enforcer and Calendar, you can reach Llamara3 at this **XMPP handle: llamara3@xabber.org** (please message me if it stopped working).

 Some features in the diagram are still in the process of being implemented, but close to finished (punishments, behavior enforcer and Gcal).